This Off-Grid Living Festival is held on the beautiful grounds of

 Eldorado is a sleepy little town in the foot hills of the Alpine Ranges, between Wangaratta and Beechworth and just 3 hours from Melbourne and a little more from Canberra.
 It is reaped in history as it was one of the major gold mining locations of North-East Victoria and the historic Dredge (just walking distance from the festival), museum and knowledgeable locals are testament to that.
 To this day the local creek is full of locals and tourists with their pans and sleuths itchy with the gold fever, and their efforts are not wasted as there is still plenty of gold to be found.
 In fact, some of the local enthusiast make a career out of gold panning and find enough to trade and make a living.

-Examples of off-grid living can be found all over this town too, as they do not have town water connected and most of the town is still without phone reception.
-You’ll often see people standing in the middle of the street outside the pub on their mobile phones, as this is the only spot reception can be found.
-And whilst some houses are connected to mains electricity, many have chosen solar and generators instead.
-There is also a large population (of the 280 residence) who have built their own mud brick homes from the very dirt on which they stand.
+Examples of off-grid living can be found all over this town too.
+Town water does not extend to Eldorado so all houses either have rain or bore water and whilst some houses are connected to mains electricity now, many have chosen to remain off-grid with solar instead.
+There is also many (of the 280 residents) who have built their own sustainable homes using mud brick homes from the very dirt on which they stand or other natural materials.

 See more about Eldorado here: www.eldorado.org.au